smusp/SEMs_with_lavaan/Little_2006/Little_2006.md

 #### The model

-The model with the constraints is shown below.
+The model path diagram with the constraints is shown below.
 Some points to note.
 There are two groups: Grade 7 and Grade 8.
 The corresponding loadings ($\uplambda$) and intercepts ($\uptau$) are equal across the groups.
 The latent variances
 (<span style="white-space: nowrap">$\upphi$<sub>7,11</sub></span> and
 <span style="white-space: nowrap">$\upphi$<sub>7,22</sub>)</span> and
 latent means ($\upkappa$) are constrained to 1 and 0 respectively in the